jvelez30/rubik/javascript/README.md

 This shows the rubik ordered after sexy move

-# Testing
+# Testing (this is not working well yet)

+This test tries every single move starting from ordered cube Finally the test tries sexyMove

 php test.php

-This tries every single move starting from ordered cube Finally the test tries sexyMove